Art Installation at the Jeronimos Monastery

 The Sappho Stela

-We can make some phonetic associations with the phoenician and ancient greek symbols, but semiotics is lost - Semantics and syntactics are still submerged in darkness.
+We can make some phonetic associations with the Phoenician and ancient Greek symbols, but semiotics is lost - Semantics and syntactic are still submerged in darkness.

 A solution for this problem would be to find an adequate Rosetta stone for the Southwest Script.
 So while the archaeologists are persistently searching for that special key, we decided to imagine our own.
 It took the form of a old black monolith, with two engraved writings: